BeEmpathic/simple-notes-web-app/README.md

 # simple-notes-web-app

-I'm doing this small simple notes web app to remind myself how to use simple stuff for web browser.
+It is simple notes taking web app which allows you to organize your notes using folders

+## Screenshots